-The Illinois Sales Representative Act (ISRA), 820 ILCS 120, has a number of provisions to help make sure that salespeople get paid the commissions they are owed and to deter businesses from using unfair practices to avoid paying their salespeople.
-The law was designed as a corollary to the Illinois Wage Payment and Collection Act (IWPCA), and it is supposed to be interpreted to protect sales representatives who would be protected under IWPCA, but are not because of their independent contractor status.
+The Illinois Sales Representative Act includes various requirements to ensure that salespeople receive any commissions outstanding and to prevent companies from using unjust business practices to get out of compensating their salespeople.
+This Illinois Sales Representative Act (ISRA) was designed as a result of the Illinois Wage Payment and Collection Act (IWPCA), and was established to safeguard salespeople acting as independent contractors who should be protected under IWPCA, but aren’t eligible due to their contractor status.

-ISRA provides that the contractual terms between a principal and salesperson are controlling when it comes to the timing of commission payments, but if there is no contract that sets forth the timing, past practice shall control.
-If there is neither past practice nor a contract, the Illinois custom and usage for payments in the industry control the timing.
+The ISRA specifies that any contractual terms between the salesperson and the principal are governing in regards to the timing of commission payments, but if either there is no contract or that contract does not institute a timing, past practice will be followed.
+If neither past practice nor contract exists, industry control the timing.

-What if the principal terminates the sales contract?
-In that case, ISRA provides that the commissions due at the time of termination must be paid within 13 days of the termination.
-Any commissions due after the termination are owed within 13 days of the date when the commissions become due.
-This rule cannot be waived in the contract between the principal and the salesperson.
+Often times sales commissions disputes arise when the principal terminates the sales contract.
+When this occurs, ISRA requires that any commissions due at the time of termination are required to be awarded in no more than thirteen days post termination.
+In addition, any commissions due after the termination are also owed within thirteen days of the date when the commissions come to be due.
+This rule is steadfast and not available to be renounced.

 Lawsuits in civil court are often a result from when a principal neglects to make commission payments in a timely fashion or terminates the contract without following the timely payment regulations as determined by law.
 A successful salesperson could potentially recuperate any outstanding amounts unpaid in addition to exemplary damages up to three times the remaining amounts due as well as attorney’s fees and costs only when there is a definitive discovery of culpability.
 Achieving exemplary damages is challenging in these claims and in practice to do so we must prove egregious facts showing a willful breach.